My favorite way of expressing myself, hosted on YouTube.

 The sound of karts passing each other in Mario Kart may seem innocuous, but it's a realtime Doppler Effect.
 In this video, I explore how one might program such an effect, for a single-player or local multiplayer racing game!

-A stylistic exploration of the Five Nights at Freddy's sequels to show the many applications of sound intensity, an abstract pillar of sound design.
+A stylistic exploration of Five Nights at Freddy's sequels to show the many applications of sound intensity, an abstract pillar of sound design.

 Delighted to speak with the composer for A Short Hike, the cozy exploration indie game, about how he used adaptive musical layers to give the in-game island an auditory map.